DarthMDev/Toontown-Empire/README.md

 # Compilation Branch Rules and Regulations:

 Do not edit, append or sync the "Compilation" branch, this branch is setup to cater for a automated compiler I'm developing.
 Anyone who breaks this rule will be removed from the team with no second chance.
+This means don't touch the branch, no matter what, since you like breaking the game mgracer48!

 Pushing to this branch will automatically compile the game into a .EXE on Dubito's Compilation Server.
 Then, it will instantly be available on the website. (www.toontownepire.com/dubito/compilations/<version>-<buildtype>.EXE)
 Access is restriceted by a admin password.